Originally written: 10/20/2012 Updated 2/18/2020

 Speaking in tongues

-The Bible tells us that when the Holy Ghost arrived, the one hundred and twenty people who were waiting spoke in other tongues.
-Tongues are the Bible evidence that the Holy Ghost has arrived.
+The Bible tells us that when the Holy Ghost arrived, the 120 who were waiting spoke in other tongues.
+Tongues are the Bible evidence that the Holy Ghost has come.
 Comedians laugh and make fun of those who speak in tongues.
-Some who do not speak in tongues doubt that tongues are real and others even reject their necessity.
-There are some saints who have gone so long since they’ve spoken in tongues that they need to question whether or not they still have that joy.
-Some need a re-filling because of their neglect.
+Some who do not speak in tongues doubt that tongues are real, and others even reject their necessity.
+Some saints have gone so long since they’ve spoken in tongues that they need to question whether or not they still have that joy.
+Some require a re-filling because of their neglect.
 But no matter what others may say, none of that matters because – no tongues?
 No Holy Ghost!

 In today’s world, it appears that many people are now speaking in tongues, but they are not living lives that exemplify a holy life.
 It must be pointed out that when we are filled with the Holy Ghost, we are given the power to live a holy life, free and separated from sin.
 We should not only speak in tongues, but our lives should be transformed when the Holy Ghost makes its arrival.

 2 Cor.
 5:17 (KJV) says:

 17 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.

 Until you have the power over sin, you do not have the Holy Ghost.
 You can not claim to be saved and even speaking in a tongue that the Holy Ghost gives and continue to live in sin.
 That is an oxymoron.